boydavidtaga/neiro.io/_posts/2018-04-28-elixir-code-quality-tools-and-checks.md

 ## mix compile --warnings-as-errors

-The first and most simple check that could be exist.
+The first and the simplest check that could possibly exist.
-Elixir compiler is pretty smart and can easily detect harsh mistakes like unused variables or mismatched module names.
-It is pretty friendly though, because compiler just warns you about these problems, but does not stop compilation.
+Elixir compiler is smart enough to detect easily harsh mistakes like unused variables or mismatched module names.
+At the same time it is pretty friendly, because compiler just warns you about these problems, but does not stop compilation.
 For some reasons, especially if we are running the CI, we want to make it more obvious and stop any further checks.
 This can be achieved by running `mix compile` task with related option: